aarontabuchi/resume/README.md

 ## Problems/Learnings

-### Browser discrepancies
+### Browser discrepancies: opacity, color, layout

 ![screenshot](./screenshot.png)
 `Screenshot - Browsers from left to right: Chrome 90.0, Safari 14.1, Firefox 88.0`

-- For the glassmorphism effect each section has a white background with an opacity between 0.25 and 0.8.
+- For the glassmorphism effect, each section has a white background with an opacity between 0.25 and 0.8.
 Chrome, Safari, and Firefox all seem to calculate and display the opacity differently, Chrome having the least, and Firefox having the most opacity.
 I'll have to investigate these differences.

 - Safari and Chrome seem to display colors the same, while Firefox displays them slightly brighter/more vibrant.
 From a quick search it looks like browsers might have different color profiles, but I'd need to research this more.